 This bright spicy pesto has charred tomatoes which adds a different dimension to this dish.
 Topped with freshly grated ricotta salata cheese, its not only beautiful, but quite delicious.
 This Ramp Pesto Pasta dish can be served hot or at room temperature and comes together in about 30 minutes.
-To read more about ramps click here to see my post.
+Click here to: to read more about ramps by our Seasonal Chef Maria Reina.

 Ramps have a sharp flavor: a cross between an onion and garlic.
 Giving them a quick sauté helps take the edge off and mellows them slightly.